MinichMykyta/node/doc/api/cluster.md

 * `worker` {cluster.Worker}

 After forking a new worker, the worker should respond with an online message.
-When the primary receives an online message it will emit this event.
+When a primary receives an online message it will emit this event.
-The difference between `'fork'` and `'online'` is that fork is emitted when the primary forks a worker, and `'online'` is emitted when the worker is running.
+The difference between `'fork'` and `'online'` is that fork is emitted when a primary forks a worker, and `'online'` is emitted when the worker is running.

 ```js